 The Dashboard tab provides a comprehensive overview of all SAP systems in a selected application.
-The Dashboard tab serves as the starting point for your indepth analysis since it displays a preview of the information that is available in some of the other tabs and enables you to view relevant information on the selected application without having to open each of the tabs.
+The Dashboard tab serves as the starting point for your in-depth analysis since it displays a preview of the information that is available in some of the other tabs and enables you to view relevant information on the selected application without having to open each of the tabs.
 This simplifies and shortens the time required to view information.
 The Dashboard tab also enables you to view summarized data, such as the activities of all monitored SAP systems, and to compare systems in terms of Response Time and Availability.

-See "About Precise for SAP tabs" on page 12.
+See About Precise for SAP tabs, About the Activity tab, About the Availability tab, and About the Jobs tab.